walshie4/backup-RES-Settings/README.md

 #[RES](http://redditenhancementsuite.com/) Backup Assistant

-Backup functionality is available and tested on OS X and Linux, however some features are a bit iffy.
+Backup functionality is available and tested on OS X and Linux (with Oracle Java 7), however some features are a bit iffy.
 Here is a little TODO list that will lay them out as well as allow me a list of high priority items that shouldn't be too difficult to fix.

 ###TODO (as of V0.2.0)